Skip to Main Content

 Common Sources

 Last Name, First Name.
 Title of Book.
-City of Publication, Publisher, Publication Date, DOI if accessible.
+Publisher, Publication Date, DOI if accessible.

 Twain, Mark.
 The Adventures of Tom Sawyer.
 New American Library, 1980.

-Last Name, First Name.
-“Chapter Title.”
+Last Name, First Name and First Name Last Name.
 Title of Book.
-City of Publication, Publisher, Publication Date, pp.xx-xx.
+Publisher, Publication Date.

 MAGAZINE ARTICLE, PRINT